Iron Lung (band)

-Iron Lung are an American powerviolence duo based in Seattle, Washington, United States.
+Iron Lung are an American musical duo based in Seattle, Washington, United States and featuring drummer Jensen Ward and guitarist Jon Kortland who both provide vocals.
+They self-describe their music as punk rock, hardcore punk or simply “Iron Lung Music”, but are often classified in the powerviolence subgenre.

 The band formed in 1999 in Reno, Nevada, and is currently in Seattle, after spending some time in Oakland, California.
 Live, the band has toured extensively across the U.S., Asia, Australia and Europe.
 They have released music on several labels including Prank Records, 625 Thrashcore, and their own label, Iron Lung Records.

 In recent years, the band has collaborated with other members of the hardcore punk and powerviolence scene, including Hatred Surge and Dave Bailey, formerly of Running for Cover.
 In 2009, an album titled Public Humiliation was released; a three-way collaboration between Iron Lung and Kortland and Ward's side projects, Pig Heart Transplant and Walls respectively.
 The recording is of a one-off live performance from Halloween 2008.
-Jon Kortland is also half of the art project Feeding, which has made artwork for several Iron Lung, Walls and PHT releases, as well as album covers for several other bands.
+Korland is also half of the art project Feeding, which has made artwork for several Iron Lung, Walls and PHT releases, as well as album covers for several other bands.